rstolpe/docs-stolpe/How-To/VMWare ESXi/update-esxi-webgui.md

 </figure>
 <!-- /wp:image -->

-* What we want is the update with both patch and security updates so we will choose **ESXi-8.0U2b-23305546-standard**
+* What you want is the update with both patch and security updates, choose **ESXi-8.0U2b-23305546-standard**
 * Now it's time to run the update, if you get error in return like me I'll go trough how to solve it below.
 To start the update execute the following command.
 And remember to change path to your own after `--depot=`

 <!-- wp:enlighter/codeblock {"language":"shell"} -->